 Part of the discomfort for the white West Indian is the supposed insider-outsider feeling that posits them both inside, yet distinctly outside of the larger Afro-, Indo- West Indian cultural narrative in some ways.
 It is not a nice feeling, to feel this way.
 I have felt this feeling before.
 I know some people who feel a similar discomfort crawling around their skin as they wander around The Falls at West Mall, a shopping center in Trinidad.
 Too many white people, they bristle.
 Or, whey de ass all these white people come out from? they’ll wonder out loud in certain other instances.
 All the while, they remain tucked away inside upscale communities on the western part of the island.
 You will never see too many, if you do not venture west, or select other places in Trinidad very often.

-One of the problem with these select visibility instances I think, is that it highlights the obviousness that otherwise, it seems as though they are in hiding.
+One of the problems with these select visibility instances I think, is that it highlights the obviousness that otherwise, it seems as though they are in hiding.
 Hiding and secluded from the rest of us.
 This (in)visibility is further complicated by Trinidad’s classism and social segregation and the fact that you can encounter many people (white and otherwise) who are actually proud to claim that they don’t go pass de lighthouse — that they don’t interact with certain places in the country and certainly not the people who live there.

 Bridget Brereton’s anthologized essay in Engendering History, a collection about women’s roles in Caribbean history, sheds further light on these some of these issues.
 It is a fascinating examination of women’s writings from the 1770s to the 1920s, including several white women residing in the Caribbean at this time, who highlight similar sentiments about their superiority over West Indian born whites.
 Inside of this anthology, a range of essays by various authors examine where gender intersects with history through an “African feminist theoretical” lens.